 We have established mutually beneficial strategic partnerships with a range of key players in the broader e-commerce ecosystem, including global technology groups, e-commerce platforms, shipping providers, third-party logistics providers, payment providers and system integrators.
 Our channel partners have been an important lead generation engine providing our sales team with a strong pipeline of prospective merchants.
-We intend to further strengthen our existing relationships, such as our partnership with DHL or our partnership with Shopify which was expanded as part of our acquisition of Flow, and build new strategic partnerships with other key players across the value chain and in the different markets in which we operate.
+We intend to further strengthen our existing relationships, such as our partnership with DHL or our partnership with Shopify, and build new strategic partnerships with other key players across the value chain and in the different markets in which we operate.